Harshit-3905/Rule_Engine/README.md

 ## Hosted Links

 - [Frontend](https://rule-engine.harshit-joshi.tech/)
-- Backend :
+- Backend: [Link to Backend] (Add the actual link here)

 ## Features

-- Create rules with a custom syntax
+- **Create Rules:** Define new rules using a custom syntax that allows for flexibility and precision.
-- Combine existing rules using AND/OR operators
+- **Combine Rules:** Merge existing rules using logical operators (AND/OR) to form complex conditions.
-- Evaluate data against rules to check eligibility
+- **Evaluate Data:** Check data against defined rules to determine eligibility or compliance.
-- Visualize rule structure using an Abstract Syntax Tree (AST)
+- **Visualize Rules:** Use an Abstract Syntax Tree (AST) to visualize and understand the structure of rules.
-- View and manage existing rules
+- **Manage Rules:** View, edit, and delete existing rules to keep your rule set up-to-date.

 ## Tech Stack

-- Frontend: React, TypeScript, Tailwind CSS
+- **Frontend:** React, TypeScript, Tailwind CSS
-- Backend: Node.js, Express, TypeScript
+- **Backend:** Node.js, Express, TypeScript
-- Database: MongoDB
+- **Database:** MongoDB

 ## Running the Application